Hawick Lau: Career

 In 2012, Lau starred in the romantic comedy film Holding Love alongside Yang Mi.
 The movie was released on the day of Qixi Festival, also known as Chinese Valentine’s Day, and topped the box office charts.
 He again worked with Yang in the period epic drama Ru Yi, which gained attention prior to its premiere due to his and Yang's public relationship at that time.

 Lau then established his personal studio, and took on the role of a producer for the first time in the contemporary romance drama A Clear Midsummer Night.
 The drama aired in 2013 and quickly became popular with the audience, becoming the first drama in 2013 to surpass 100 million views.
 In April, he starred in the television adaptation of the 2012 hit movie Painted Skin: The Resurrection.
 His performance in the series won him the Best Actor in the Ancient Drama genre at the 13th Huading Awards.
 He then returned to TVB, filming the Hong Kong-China joint production Master of Destiny, which aired in 2015.

 In 2014, he starred opposite Zhao Liying in the romance drama The Wife's Secret.

 In 2015, Lau paired up with Tiffany Tang in the period romance drama Lady & Liar, which broke records to become the most viewed republic era period drama online.
 His character Bai Zhengqing was popular with the audience, and gained him a large number of fans.
 Following Lady & Liar, Lau then starred in another period drama The Cage of Love, written by famed writer Tong Hua.
 Lau also Co-starred with Wang Likun in Twice Bloom the Flower that year.

 In 2016, Lau starred in period romance drama Chronicle of Life, portraying Kangxi Emperor.
 The series gained popularity upon its premiere, placing #1 in ratings nationally and topping online views.
 In April, the second production by Lau's studio, entitled Road to the North premiered on CNTV.
 He then starred in the television adaptation of Gu Long's novel The Legend of Flying Daggers.

 In 2017, Lau starred in the family drama, Full Love and the legal drama Heirs.

 In 2018, Lau took the lead role in the fantasy wuxia drama The Legend of Jade Sword.

 In October 2019, it was confirmed that Lau's contract with Jaywalk Studio had expired and he did not renew.

 In 2020, Lau starred with Chen Duling in The Invisible Life a modern drama about women struggle in work place.

 Personal life

 Lau announced his relationship with Chinese actress Yang Mi on 8 January 2012 through Weibo.
 The two had previously co-starred in Ru Yi, Holding Love and A Clear Midsummer Night.

 On 8 January 2014, Lau and Yang got married in Bali, Indonesia.
 On 1 June 2014, Yang gave birth to their daughter nicknamed Little Sticky Rice (小糯米) in Hong Kong.

-On 22 December 2018, Hawick Lau and Yang Mi issued a joint-statement announcing their divorce through their agency.
+On 22 December 2018, Lau and Yang issued a joint-statement announcing their divorce through their agency.